Naeem-Paeedeh/ADAPTER/README.md

 This repository contains the implementation of the ADAPTER algorithm from the "Cross-Domain Few-Shot Learning via Adaptive Transformer Networks" paper.

-In the following, it is explained how to prepare the datasets and run the code.
+The following section explains how to prepare the datasets and run the code.

 ## Requirements

 For the miniImageNet experiments, you can use the Python version 3.10.9.
 We installed the torch v.
-1.13.1-3 , numpy v.
-1.24.1-1 , torchvision v.
-0.14.1-1 , pandas v.
-1.5.3-1 , Pillow v.
-9.4.0-2, and tqdm==4.64.1-2 packages in Manjaro linux. tqdm can be installed with:
+1.13.1-3, numpy v.
+1.24.1-1, torchvision v.
+0.14.1-1, pandas v.
+1.5.3-1, Pillow v.
+9.4.0-2, and tqdm==4.64.1-2 packages in Manjaro Linux. tqdm can be installed with:

 ```bash
 pip install tqdm